hydro-7/Generative-Object-Removal-using-DeepFillv2/README.md

 ```

 ## **Notes**

--For best results, select the tightest bounding box around the object.
+- For best results, select the tightest bounding box around the object.
--The app automatically converts uploaded images to JPEG format for consistency.
+- The app automatically converts uploaded images to JPEG format for consistency.
--All processing is done locally — no external API calls.
+- All processing is done locally — no external API calls.

 ## **To Do List**